ryanv404/themux/README.md

 # themux

-A command-line tool for selecting color themes in a Termux terminal emulator.
+A command-line tool for setting a color theme in a Termux terminal emulator.

 Contains 247 built-in color themes.

-Apply a theme to the terminal by running `themux set` and selecting an available theme from an interactive list.
+Run `themux set` to launch an interactive list with fuzzy search capability to select and automatically apply the theme.

+View the available light themes with `themux light` and the available dark themes with `themux dark`.

 ## Usage